saugns/runtest-saugns/README.md

-Test and dev helper files for saugns/sgensys
+Dev test and helper files for saugns/sgensys
 ============================================

 Text-crunching
 --------------

-The files named beginning with
-"usr-include" are meant for testing and benchmarking the low-level text-crunching code in saugns/sgensys.
+Files named beginning with "usr-include" are meant for testing and benchmarking low-level text-crunching code in saugns/sgensys.

 The first of those files contains 13MB of script-ish "junk" assembled by concatenating /usr/include on a